White Sox vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the White Sox have posted a mark of 3-5.
+- In nine games as the underdog over the last 10 matchups, the White Sox have a record of 3-6.

-- The White Sox have put together a 1-1-0 record against the spread over their previous 10 games (bookmakers set runlines in two of those games).
+- The White Sox have compiled a 1-1-0 record against the runline over their previous 10 games (oddsmakers set runlines in two of those games).

 Discover More About This Game